traefik/traefik/docs/content/routing/services/index.md

 !!! info "Health Check"

-    When a [health check](#health-check) is configured for the server, the path is no preserved.
+    When a [health check](#health-check) is configured for the server, the path is not preserved.

-??? example "A Service with One Server -- Using the [File Provider](../../providers/file.md)"
+??? example "A Service with One Server and PreservePath -- Using the [File Provider](../../providers/file.md)"

     ```yaml tab="YAML"
     ## Dynamic configuration